Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: A constrained Poincar e inequality for product measures

-\end{theorem} \begin{remark} It follows in particular that, for all $p$ sufficiently small, the kinetically constrained model (cf. Section \ref{sec:models} for a detailed definition) with the above constraints is exponentially ergodic in $L^2(\mu)$ with relaxation time bounded by $4$. \end{remark} \begin{proof} We will make use of the following standard construction for super-critical percolation \cite{Chayes}.
+\end{theorem} \begin{remark} It follows in particular that, for all $p$ sufficiently small, the kinetically constrained model with constraints $\{c_x^\infty\}_{x\in \bbZ^2}$ (cf. Section \ref{sec:models}) has its relaxation time bounded by $4$. \end{remark} \begin{proof} We will make use of the following standard construction for super-critical percolation \cite{Chayes}.
 Let $\ell_n=2^n$ and define $R_n$ to be a rectangle of the form either $[\ell_{n}]\times [\ell_{n-1}]$ or $[\ell_{n-1}]\times [\ell_{n}]$ according to whether $n$ is even or odd.
 We will also denote by $R^{(1)}_n (R^{(2)}_n)$ the rectangle obtained by translating $R_n$ by the vector $-\vec e_1 (-\vec e_2)$ (see Figure \ref{fig:rectangle}).
 With the help of the families $\{R^{(1)}_n, R^{(2)}_n\}_{n\in \bbN}$ we finally introduce a new family of constraints as follows.

-For $i=1,2$ let $c_x^{(n,i)}$ be the indicator function of the event that inside the rectangle $R_n^{(i)}+x$ there exists a path $\g=(x^{(1)},\dots,x^{(m)})$ joining the two opposite shortest sides such that $\o_{x^{(j)}}=0$ for all $j\in [m]$\footnote{A path $\g$ in $\bbZ^d$ of length $|\gamma|:=k$ is a ordered sequence of $k$ vertices of $\bbZ^2$ such that two consecutive sites are nearest neighbors of each other.
-A path with the properties described in the text is usually referred to as a \emph{hard crossing.}}.
+Let a path $\g$ in $\bbZ^d$ of length $|\gamma|:=k$ be an ordered sequence of $k$ vertices of $\bbZ^2$ such that two consecutive sites are nearest neighbors of each other.
+For $i=1,2$ let $c_x^{(n,i)}$ be the indicator function of the event that inside the rectangle $R_n^{(i)}+x$ there exists an \emph{hard crossing}, i.e. a path $\g=(x^{(1)},\dots,x^{(m)})$ joining the two opposite shortest sides such that $\o_{x^{(j)}}=0$ for all $j\in [m]$.
 Let also $c^{(0)}_x$ be the indicator of the event that $\o_{x+\vec e_1}=\o_{x+\vec e_2}=0$.
 Notice that, by construction, the above constraints satisfy the exterior condition \ref{ext-cond} w.r.t. to the half-spaces defined in Example \ref{example:1} with $z=(1,1)$.
 Moreover it is easy to check that

 so that it is enough to prove the constrained Poincar\'e inequality \eqref{eq:thinfinity} with $c^\infty_x$ replaced by $c^{(0)}_x\prod_{n=1}^\infty c_x^{(n,1)}c_x^{(n,2)}$.
 More precisely we will prove that, for any $k\in \bbN$ and any local function $f$,